pruje/libbash.sh/docs/libbash.md

 ---------------------------------------------------------------
 <a name="lb_df_mountpoint"></a>
 ### lb_df_mountpoint
-Get mount point of a partition.
+Get the mount point path of a partition.

 #### Usage
 ```bash
 lb_df_mountpoint PATH
 ```
-Note: PATH may also be a device path (e.g. /dev/sda1)
+Note: PATH may be any folder/file (not only mount points) or a device path (e.g. /dev/sda1)

 #### Exit codes
 - 0: OK
 - 1: usage error
-- 2: PATH does not exists
+- 2: Given PATH does not exists
 - 3: unknown error

 #### Example